 4. Not recording everything you can

 A few years ago, I worked for the jobcentre as an Administrative Assistant.
 Every time we viewed a record on the CRM system, we had to write a note, for legal reasons, as to why we had viewed their information.
-For example, ‘the customer called to query an appointment’, ‘I’ve checked the customer’s account to see if they are eligible for an initiative’.
+For example, ‘the customer called to query an appointment’.

-This was time consuming (think about how many different customers you look at on your CRM system each day) but it did become second nature and allowed whoever was viewing the customer’s file to see every single interaction that had ever existed between the jobseeker and the advisor.
+This was time-consuming (how many different customers you look at on your CRM system each day) but it did become second nature.
+It allowed whoever was viewing the customer’s file to see every single interaction that had ever existed between the jobseeker and the advisor.

 As a general rule, why not ask employees to note down key points from every single conversation you have with a client on a notes section?
 This will build up a good overview and over time will enable you to see what customers you are talking to and are taking your time as well as which customers you aren’t talking too.